casework/CASE/README.md

   - Ontospy (https://github.com/lambdamusic/Ontospy) - CLI interface for stepping through tree visualizations of ontologies

 ### Contributing Towards Discussion
   - Core/active members are encouraged to read the [Wiki tab](https://github.com/ucoProject/CASE/wiki) for understanding of roles and workflow/organization.
-However, if desiring to simply add your two-cents on ontology evolution please visit the [Issues tab](https://github.com/ucoProject/CASE/issues) and filter on the `Community-FeedbackNeeded` and `Community-Vote` labels.
+However, if desiring to simply add your two-cents on ontology evolution please visit the [Issues tab](https://github.com/ucoProject/CASE/issues) and filter on the `Community-FeedbackNeeded` and `Community-Vote` labels (all labels found [here](https://github.com/ucoProject/CASE/labels)).

 # Ontological Examples in this Repo